DataDog/integrations-core/zk/README.md

 - `client_truststore.jks`
 - `client_keystore.jks`

-We also assume that both sides' `keystore`s and `truststore`s have each other's certificates with alias `server_cert` and `client_cert`, meaning that a Java ZooKeeper client can already connect to a ZooKeeper server.
+We also assume that both sides' `keystore`s and `truststore`s have each other's certificates with aliases `server_cert` and `client_cert`, meaning that a Java ZooKeeper client can already connect to a ZooKeeper server.
-If you need to enter a password, add the option `-tls_private_key_password <PASSWORD>` to each command.
+If your private key has a password, make sure this password is included in the `config.yaml` file for config option `tls_private_key_password`.

 To convert the JKS files to PEM files: